 The Panasonic GH5 is a pro-grade hybrid photo/video camera for the Micro 4/3 system, and the predecessor to the GH5S.
+This product includes the Panasonic V-LogL upgrade pre-installed.
 Key features include:

 20.3MP Live MOS sensor with no low-pass filter

 Internal 4K60p with no sensor crop or time limit

 5-Axis Photo/Video with Dual IS 2 support